CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/010-preflight.md

 # CluedIn AMA - Pre-Install Checks

-Before beginning the installation there are a few checks and permissions that need to happen in order to ensure a smooth installation experience.
+Before beginning the installation, a few checks and permissions need to happen to ensure a smooth installation experience.

 ### Identify the user carrying out installation

 The user who is triggering the installation must have all the correct permissions assigned to them or their user group.

-CluedIn will be installed into an Azure Resource Group, the installation user would ideally be *at least*  a`Contributor` to that group or ideally the `Owner` of that resource group.
+CluedIn will be installed into an Azure Resource Group.
+The installation user would ideally be *at least*  a`Contributor` to that group or ideally the `Owner` of that resource group.

 ### Permission to purchase from the Azure Market Place

-The other permission required, is the ability to purchase paid-for applications from the Azure Marketplace.
+The other permission required is the ability to purchase paid-for applications from the Azure Marketplace.

 By default, this is usually set to `No` - Meaning it prevents users from deploying any software from Azure Marketplace.

 This must be set to `Free+Paid` in order to complete the purchase registration on the marketplace.

-More information available here: https://docs.microsoft.com/en-us/marketplace/azure-purchasing-invoicing#purchase-policy-management
+More information is available here: https://docs.microsoft.com/en-us/marketplace/azure-purchasing-invoicing#purchase-policy-management

 ### Check Azure registrations

-The final set of permissions are around provider registrations and quotas.
+The final set of permissions is around provider registrations and quotas.
 Provider registrations allow you to create certain resource types in Azure.
-The CluedIn installation creates various different resource types so we need to check that the installation user has the correct authority to create them.
+The CluedIn installation creates various resource types, so we need to check that the installation user has the proper authority to create them.

-The list of registrations for CluedIn are as follows:
+The list of registrations for CluedIn is as follows:

 * `Microsoft.Cache`
 * `Microsoft.Capacity`